MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Purchase-from-Foreign-Vendor.md

 - Import of services from foreign vendor.

-For example, purchase invoice will be issued for INR 10000, (IGST @18%) has to be charged.
+For example, purchase invoice is issued for INR 10000, (IGST @18%) has to be charged.

   - GST Calculation will appear in the Fact Box, as following: